DavidCWebs/frequency-count-ordered-array/README.md

 	}
 }
 ```
 This works, but it is very inefficient.
 If the array is ordered, there is a lot of double counting.
-If you're just running the routine very many times, and the array is not too large, the chances are it will work adequately well and you may not even notice a problem.
+If you're just running the routine a relatively few number of times, and the array is not too large, the chances are it will work adequately well and you may not even notice a problem.

 If the routine runs hundreds of thousands of times as part of your programme, you may run into difficulties.